Licensing Act 2003: Premises licences

 Any person or responsible authority can apply to the licensing authority for a review of an existing premises licence, with the aim of amending its conditions or revoking it entirely.

-Cumulative Impact Policy
+Cumulative impact policy

-Although not specifically referred to in the original act, guidance is provided for the establishment of Cumulative Impact Zones (CIZ), which allows Licensing Authorities to designate an area as such when there is evidence that the accumulation of licensed premises within it may cause one or more of the licensing objectives to be undermined if further licences are granted.
+Although not specifically referred to in the original act, guidance is provided for the establishment of cumulative impact zones (CIZ), which allows licensing authorities to designate an area as such when there is evidence that the accumulation of licensed premises within it may cause one or more of the licensing objectives to be undermined if further licences are granted.

 A research study in the London Borough of Southwark found no evidence that CIZ establishment reduced the number of successful applications nor impacted on the relative proportion of licence applications receiving objections.

-Cumulative Impact Assessments were formally included in the Licensing Act 2003 (as Section 5A) by the Policing and Crime Act 2017.
+Cumulative impact assessments were formally included in the Licensing Act 2003 (as section 5A) by the Policing and Crime Act 2017.

 Personal licences

 A personal licence allows a person to sell or authorise the sale of alcohol under the authority of a premises license.
 Anyone can apply for a personal licence to the licensing authority for the area in which they live.
 They must show a licensing qualification and a criminal record clean of relevant offences.
 The local authority can only refuse such an application on police advice.
 The licence lasts indefinitely after changes to legislation were made, where it had to be renewed every 10 years.

 Anyone who already had a licence under the previous licensing schemes in their name – typically a pub landlord – were grandfathered without applying for a qualification.

 If an applicant does not live within a local authority's area, they can apply to any authority of their choice.